rohansaini886/Hacktoberfest2022/Java/Spring_Boot_REST_API/README.md

+- Download **"Book Application.zip"**.
+It contains all the source code for this project.
 - This is a **Spring REST API** project which uses the example of books for a simpler explanation.
 - It performs the demo of the following operations:
   1. Create